 No. 2 Louisville rallies past USC Upstate 76-50

-No. 2 Louisville rallies past USC Upstate 76-50Louisville guard Ryan McMahon, left, battles South Carolina Upstate guard Josh Aldrich, right, for a loose ball during the first half of an NCAA college basketball game in Louisville, Ky., Wednesday, Nov.
-20, 2019.
-(AP Photo/Timothy D. Easley)
+The No. 2 Cardinals trailed in the second half for the first time this season against a determined USC Upstate squad that challenged them longer than expected.
+That scare got Louisville’s attention, and its response was fast and furious.

-LOUISVILLE, Ky.
-(AP) -- Ryan McMahon made consecutive 3-pointers and Dwayne Sutton and Darius Perry had one each during a second-half surge that rallied No. 2 Louisville past USC Upstate 76-50 Wednesday night.
+Ryan McMahon made consecutive 3-pointers and Dwayne Sutton and Darius Perry had one each during a second-half surge that rallied Louisville past USC Upstate 76-50 Wednesday night.

 Trailing the determined Spartans 43-40 with 14:07 remaining, Sutton’s 3 tied it before McMahon added one after a huge block of Josh Aldrich’s layup attempt.
 McMahon and Perry followed again from long range, and the Cardinals (5-0) turned up the intensity on both ends for a 24-5 burst.

+They outscored Upstate 36-7 to close the game, capped by the second of two dunks from freshman guard David Johnson in his collegiate debut following a summer shoulder injury.

+“They are going to go up against a team that isn’t in awe and play as well as they can for periods of 10 minutes,” Louisville coach Chris Mack said.
+“Tonight was not as tough as a moment we will find ourselves in the next month or two, but it is good for a team to figure it out.”

-Jordan Nwora had two 3s among his 28 points.
+Jordan Nwora had two 3s among his season-high 28 points on 11-of-19 shooting.
 The Cardinals finished 51% from the field and have shot above 50% in each game this season.

-McMahon finished with 15 points on five 3-pointers, his last ones helping Louisville avoid a huge upset.
-The Cardinals were 9 of 21 from behind the arc.
+McMahon scored 15 points on five 3-pointers, his last ones helping Louisville avoid a huge upset.
+The Cardinals were 9 of 21 from behind the arc, including 5 of 9 after halftime.
+Sutton grabbed a career-high 15 rebounds and scored nine points.

+“It shows the power of the 3-point shot in college basketball,” added Mack, whose team tied a season high with 22 assists.
+“It can keep you in any game.”

+The Cardinals owned the smaller Spartans in just about every statistic as expected: They held Upstate to 33% shooting with a 40-22 gap in rebounding with a 36-10 scoring advantage in the paint.

 Bryson Mozone’s 14 points on four 3s led Upstate (1-5), which was 9 of 24 from long range.